What you need to know

 - Your team follows up in the dashboard or directly via phone

-For businesses with higher call volumes — trades, dental, real estate — we can automate the entire response chain so nothing falls through the cracks even during the busiest periods.
-The team doesn't need to monitor anything in real time.
+For businesses with higher call volumes (trades, dental, real estate) we can automate the entire response chain so nothing falls through the cracks even during the busiest periods.
+The team does not need to monitor anything in real time.
 The system handles the first contact; they handle the close.

 The bottom line

-You're already paying for the leads.
+You are already paying for the leads.
 The ads are running.
 The clicks are happening.
 People are calling your business right now.
-The question is whether anyone picks up — and if they don't, whether you contact them fast enough to save the enquiry.
+The question is whether anyone picks up, and if they do not, whether you contact them fast enough to save the enquiry.

 If you want to see how many calls your business is actually missing, we do a free call audit.
-We'll pull the data, show you the gaps, and give you a clear picture of what it's costing you.
+We will pull the data, show you the gaps, and give you a clear picture of what it is costing you.
 No obligation, no pitch, just numbers.

 Want to understand how we track those calls in the first place?
 Read our plain-English guide to call tracking.